My Soul to Keep

 My Soul to Keep is a 1997 novel by American writer Tananarive Due.
-It is the first book in Due's African Immortals Series and was followed by The Living Blood (2001).
+It is the first book in Due's African Immortals series and was followed by The Living Blood (2001).
 The third book in the series, Blood Colony, was published in 2008.

+Summary

+Jessica, a reporter, is in a happy marriage to David, a professor.
+After close friends and family begin dying around her, Jessica feels David is hiding something.
+David reveals that he is immortal and has been for centuries.
+Jessica’s recent investigations into deaths at nursing homes revealed the death of his own daughter, Rosalie.
+The coinciding tragedies were David’s attempts to keep his past lives hidden and protect Jessica.

 Adaptation

 In 2004, it was announced that a film version of this book is in production with actor Blair Underwood.